Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 ### Forking the repository and submitting a Pull Request

-To start contributing to this guide it is worth reviewing the developer workflow for contribution [which is documented in GitHub](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+To start contributing to this repository it is worth reviewing the developer workflow for contribution [which is documented in GitHub](https://docs.github.com/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 ## Code of Conduct